top of page

 b.
 John Wycliffe.

-John Wycliffe was the first person to attempt to translate the books of the Bible into English.
+The first person to attempt to translate the books of the Bible into English was John Wycliffe.

 Translating the Bible into English was considered heresy against the church.

-The church burned Wycliffe at the stake for writing an English translation of the Bible.
+The church killed Wycliffe and burned his body for writing an English translation of the Bible.

 a.
 31st century BC (Adam).